 They make a run for it, to the Costa Rica border, where Trish is finally required to make a choice.

 If you’ve got a bit of a thing for Qualley, this is the film for you.
 Denis absolutely fetishises almost every bit of her – the legs, the lips, the breasts, the waist, the hair.
-Qualley responds with a performance that’s exceptional, fantastically subtle even as she portrays a wild, firecracker of a woman for whom subtletly is a foreign country.
+Qualley responds with a performance that’s exceptional, fantastically subtle even as she portrays a firecracker of a woman for whom subtlety is a foreign country.

 Alwyn’s Daniel is a different matter.
 Far less important, he’s the catalyst but not the agent in this story (a joke about secret agents?).
 A man who’s in as much danger of being seized by Nicaragua’s secret service as he is of being snared by love.
 Denis and her co-writers Andrew Litvack and Léa Mysius make that absolutely specific (unusually so for a Denis film) in a little exchange when Daniel realises Nicaragua’s spooks have him cornered and the game is up.
 “I’m caught.
 Alright.
 I’m caught,” he says.
 A beat.
 “I love you.”